Riverpuzzle (detail), wall installation, 12' x 14'

 The balancing of poetry and politics feeds and challenges me and my work.

-The five scrolling square works on vellum paper are part of my Waterplaces collection of 100 small works purchased by The Marianna Kistler Beach Museum of Art in Manhattan, Kansas, for their permanent collection....initially exhibited at The Kansas City Design Center in Kansas City, Missouri, in the large photo.
-Each image in the collection has a corresponding written piece related to that specific Waterplace.
+Four scrolling square works on vellum paper (with thin interior border) are part of Waterplaces, a collection of 100 small works initially exhibited at Kansas City Design Center in Kansas City, Missouri, as seen in the large photo...and ultimately purchased by The Marianna Kistler Beach Museum of Art in Manhattan, Kansas, for their permanent collection.
+(Each Waterplaces image has a corresponding written page.)

-Works on paper below began as I looked at an oil painting on an easel, took my camera and captured angled details shooting across the surface of the painting so that perspective upon these actual river paths shifts from satellite to airplane or hillside viewpoint.
-The resulting archival pigment prints, when cut along lines where water meets land, become the shapes and lines that you see here collaged.
-I'm just messing with the water and land like we do!!
-Sizes are approx. 5" - 15"
+SIDETRIP: Works on paper below began as I looked at several oil paintings on easels and experimented with capturing new angles, photographing across the surface of the paintings, shifting perspective upon these actual river paths.
+The resulting prints, when cut along lines where water meets land, become the shapes and lines that you see here collaged into singular configurations.
+Sizes range from approx. 5" - 15"